Pretoria Gauteng, South Africa Travel Guide

 Fares are based on distance and traffic; confirm upfront.

 Consider renting a vehicle for greater flexibility, especially if you plan day trips outside the city.
-A rental offers freedom to explore at your own pace.
+A rental has no-costdom to go at your own pace.

-Less common for tourists.
-Specialized rental companies exist, but generally not recommended for unfamiliar visitors due to traffic conditions.
+Not as common for visitors.
+Specialized rental companies exist, but typically not recommended for unfamiliar visitors due to traffic conditions.

 Not a main tourist option.